Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 Leontiev defines activity as a unit of life (when you are in activity, you live).

-As a subject of study;
+As a subject of research;

-as an explanatory principle.
+As an explanatory principle.

-To the internal - the activity of memory, thinking, psychological processes and states included in the regulation of activity.
-Performing the function of motivation, planning, decision-making, control and evaluation.
+To the internal – the activity of memory, thinking, psychological processes and states included in the regulation of activity.
+Performing the functions of motivation, planning, decision-making, control and evaluation.
 That is, these are psychological subjective components.

 The ratio of external and internal components is not constant.
 As development progresses, the transition of external components to internal ones (interiorization, automation).